polar-app/polar-app/web/js/apps/repository/upload/UPLOADS.md

       could be dragging the root or they could be dragging just one directory and they still want to keep that path.  we could fix this by implementing a feature for dragging and dropping files in the hierarchy.

+  - Folders and Tags don't show up unless Folders and Tags don't exist but they should just be empty items otherwise.